 What is MAMP?

 It stands for Macintosh, Apache, MySQL, and PHP.
 MAMP is a free application.
 You can install on your Mac computer that permits your entry to a local Apache server.
+Here Apache is a popular open-source, cross-platform web server that is, right now the most popular web server in existence.
+It is actively maintained by the Apache Software Foundation.

 The four components of MAMP: